luis122448/smart-shell-bash/README.md

 ## License

-Its project is licensed under the terms of the [Creative Commons Attribution-NonCommercial 4.0 License](./LICENSE).
+This project is licensed under the terms of the [Creative Commons Attribution-NonCommercial 4.0 License](./LICENSE).